akinfinity954/Microsoft-homepage-clone/README.md

 # Microsoft-homepage-clone
 I developed a Microsoft landing homepage using Html and CSS.
-I used HTML5 semantics tags and CSS grid and flexbox property.
+I used HTML5 simenatics tags and CSS flexbox and grid property.
 It is a responsive website